tpope/vim-eunuch/README.markdown

 * `:Unlink`: Delete a buffer and the file on disk simultaneously.
 * `:Remove`: Like `:Unlink`, but doesn't require a neckbeard.
-* `:Rename`: Rename a buffer and the file on disk simultaneously.
+* `:Move`: Rename a buffer and the file on disk simultaneously.
 * `:Find`: Run `find` and load the results into the quickfix list.
 * `:Locate`: Run `locate` and load the results into the quickfix list.
 * `:SudoWrite`: Write a privileged file with `sudo`.